Quantum dot display: Self-emissive quantum dot diodes

 Self-emissive quantum dot displays will use electroluminescent QD nanoparticles functioning as Quantum-dot-based LEDs (QD-LED) arranged in either active matrix or passive matrix array.
 Rather than requiring a separate LED backlight for illumination and TFT LCD to control the brightness of color primaries, these QDEL displays would natively control the light emitted by individual color subpixels, greatly reducing pixel response times by eliminating the liquid crystal layer.
-This technology has also been called true QLED display, and Electroluminescent quantum dots (ELQD,QDEL, EL-QLED).
+This technology has also been called true QLED display, and electroluminescent quantum dots (ELQD, QDEL, EL-QLED).

 The structure of a QD-LED is similar to the basic design of an OLED.
 The major difference is that the light emitting devices are quantum dots, such as cadmium selenide (CdSe) nanocrystals.
 A layer of quantum dots is sandwiched between layers of electron-transporting and hole-transporting organic materials.
 An applied electric field causes electrons and holes to move into the quantum dot layer, where they are captured in the quantum dot and recombine, emitting photons.
 The demonstrated color gamut from QD-LEDs exceeds the performance of both LCD and OLED display technologies.
 To realize all-QD LED, the challenge that should be overcome is the currently poor electrical conduction in the emitting QD layers.

 As cadmium-based materials cannot be used in lighting applications due to their environmental impact, InP (indium phosphide) ink-jet solutions are being researched by Nanosys, Nanoco, Nanophotonica, OSRAM OLED, Fraunhofer IAP, Merck, and Seoul National University, among others.
 As of 2019, InP based materials are still not yet ready for commercial production due to limited lifetime.

 Mass production of active-matrix QLED displays using ink-jet printing was expected to begin in 2020–2021, but as of 2024, longevity issues are not resolved and the technology remains in prototyping stage.
-Nanosys expects their QD electroluminescent technology to be available for production by 2026.
+In 2024, Nanosys assumed their QD electroluminescent technology to be available for production by 2026, and in 2026, to appear by 2029.

 At CES 2024, Sharp NEC Display privately demonstrated prototypes of 12" and 30" display panels.